Skip to Content

 Steering geometry for tri bikes

-It's one thing to comprehend concepts like trail and steering axis and gyroscopic forces, another thing altogether to know with precision how a bicycle is going to handle once a design is executed in the form of a road-ready machine.
+: It's one thing to comprehend concepts like trail and steering axis and gyroscopic forces, another thing altogether to know with precision how a bicycle is going to handle once a design is executed in ...

 Bike geometry

-I ride a 59cm bike or, if it's a road race bike (as opposed to a tri bike) I'll ride a 60cm bike.
+: I ride a 59cm bike or, if it's a road race bike (as opposed to a tri bike) I'll ride a 60cm bike.
 If it's a Litespeed tri bike, I'll ride 57cm, and so it goes.
-How are these bikes measured, and why do I ride different sizes depending on the manufacturer?
+How are these bikes measured, and why ...

 Frame sizing problems, Part II: Let's look at the numbers